 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
-There is currently no vaccine to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to it.
 The virus is thought to spread mainly from person-to-person between people who are in close contact with one another (within about 6 feet).
 This occurs through respiratory droplets produced by an infected person and which can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

 Symptoms of COVID-19

 Typically, human coronaviruses cause mild-to-moderate respiratory illness.
 Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Symptoms are very similar to the flu, including:

 - COVID-19 can cause more severe respiratory illness.

 If a person develops symptoms of COVID-19, including fever, cough or shortness of breath, they should call their health care provider before seeking care.
 From the international data available, of those who have tested positive for COVID-19, approximately 80 percent do not exhibit symptoms that would require hospitalization.
 For patients who are more severely ill, hospitals can provide supportive care.

 The supply of COVID-19 vaccines in the United States is currently plentiful and many clinics are offering walk-up services.
 For most up-to-date information on vaccines in Sonoma County, please visit socoemergency.org/vaccine.

 California is moving Beyond the Blueprint to safely and fully reopen the economy.